Conditional Image Synthesis with Diffusion Models: A Survey: Challenges and Future Directions

 \subsection{Robustness}

 Due to the lack of objective task-specific evaluation datasets and metrics in some complex tasks, studies for these tasks prefer to compare models based on a set of self-defined conditional inputs, making the performance appear overly optimistic.
-In fact, many renowned text-to-image models \cite{ramesh2022dalle2, saharia2022photorealistic, rombach2022ldm} have been found to produce unsatisfactory synthesized results for certain specific categories of text prompts, as demonstrated by the shortcomings of Imagen \cite{saharia2022photorealistic} in generating facial images.
+In fact, many renowned text-to-image models \citep{ramesh2022dalle2, saharia2022photorealistic, rombach2022ldm} have been found to produce unsatisfactory synthesized results for certain specific categories of text prompts, as demonstrated by the shortcomings of Imagen \citep{saharia2022photorealistic} in generating facial images.
 Here we point out some pathways to address issues of robustness.
 First, for conditional inputs where the model performs poorly, augmenting the training dataset is a direct approach.
-Second, the difficulties to handle conditional inputs in a certain category may be due to the insufficient capability or unsuitability of the conditional encoder with this category of data.
+Second, the difficulties in handling conditional inputs in a certain category may be due to the insufficient capability or unsuitability of the conditional encoder for this category of data.
 In this case, incorporating encoder architectures tailored for this data category into the conditional encoder, or designing more capable compound conditional encoders, becomes a preferable choice.
 Besides, performing specialization for given conditional inputs is also an effective pathway to provide robust results at the cost of time-consuming fine-tuning or optimization.
-Finally, employ sampling process conditioning mechanisms, such as guidance, conditional correction and attention manipulation, to achieve more detailed control can also prevent undesired synthesis results.
+Finally, sampling process conditioning mechanisms, such as guidance, conditional correction, and attention manipulation, can also be employed to achieve more detailed control and prevent undesired synthesis results.